Preview: Have you ever thought about using whey as a yogurt starter to make more yogurt? I’ve tried it. Here’s all the information you need to know.

 Making Greek yogurt produces a lot of whey in the straining process.
 Many people ask if they can use the whey to make more yogurt.
 Let’s talk about it.

-Making yogurt at home is not an exact science, which means it can be accomplished seemingly a million and one ways.
 If you’ve never tried to make yogurt before, see this post or watch the video below to get started using my method.

 After you’ve made a successful batch, come back and read about this variation.
 Here is my answer to lots of questions I’ve received lately about recycling whey.